The Cheeger problem in abstract measure spaces: Applications

 In the metric-measure framework, the definition of $W^{1,1}(X,d,\m)$ is not completely understood, see the discussion in~\cite{ADiM14}*{Sect.~8}.
-As usual, one possibility is to say that $u\in W^{1,1}(X,d,\m)$ if $u\in BV(X,d,\m)$ and $|Du|\ll\m$, and then to proceed as in \cref{subsec:sobolev_1_space} in order to work out the machinery needed to establish the relation with between the $1$-Cheeger constant and the first $p$-eigenvalue in \cref{res:relation_p_eigen_cheeger}.
+As usual, one possibility is to say that $u\in W^{1,1}(X,d,\m)$ if $u\in BV(X,d,\m)$ and $|Du|\ll\m$, and then to proceed as in \cref{subsec:sobolev_1_space} in order to work out the machinery needed to establish the relation between the $1$-Cheeger constant and the first $p$-eigenvalue in \cref{res:relation_p_eigen_cheeger}.
 However, one can exploit the richer structure of the ambient space to get a more direct and plainer approach to the relation with the first $p$-eigenvalue.
+Let us briefly detail the overall idea.
+In the spirit of~\cite{Cheeger99} and in an analogous way of \cref{def:BV_in_metric_spaces} (see the discussion at the end of~\cite{Miranda03}*{Sect.~2}), we say that $u\in W^{1,p}(X,d,\m)$ for some $p\in(1,+\infty)$ if there exists a sequence $\{u_k\}_{k\in\N}\subset\Lip_{\loc}(X)$ such that